eduard1abdulmanov123/PopcornAndroidApplication/README.md

 * Was used the design pattern MVP(Model View Presenter) to make the code simple, understandable, testable and easily maintainable
 * To weaken the relationship code was created, the core module, where you write code making requests to the server, and also implemented to work with the database

-# In the next version
-* Will be added filters to search(by year, genre, rating)
-* To be added with the recommendations of the movies
-* There will be a better library.
-You can sort, divide, and perform other manipulations with movies
-* So it will be an improved design